 - When the worktops arrive at the factory assessments will be made regarding species, quality grade, colour, size, and a visual check for any defects.
 Any worktops that are not satisfactory will be rejected (a rare occurrence as our timbers are high-quality, but we do not take this for granted).

 - After any fabrication, careful checking will ensure that the dimensions are correct and in accordance with the customer-approved diagram.

-- A third check is completed to ensure that the worktop is ready to go through the oiling process.
+- A third check is completed to ensure that the worktop is ready to go through our sanding process.

 The finishing process

-After it has been oiled for the second time, the worktop is transferred to a specially designed storage area where the oil has a chance to react with the surrounding oxygen.
-The worktops are left to dry for at least 12 hours to achieve a completely flawless finish.
-They are then carefully wrapped and prepared for delivery, where a label will be applied to the worktop’s ‘bottom’ face.
-This will distinguish the difference between the top and the bottom side (to aid with installation).
+After your worktop has been oiled, it is transferred to a specially designed storage area where the oil has a chance to react with the surrounding oxygen.
+The worktops are left to dry thoroughly to achieve a completely flawless finish.
+They are then carefully wrapped and prepared for delivery, where a label will be applied to the worktop’s ‘top’ face, which is also referred to as the ‘A’ side.
+This will distinguish the difference between the top and the bottom side to aid with installation.